krowve/evgabstonk/tampermonkey/README.md

 evgaerrorpage.user.js = If the error page loads, waits 5 seconds and then tries to visit B stock page.

+evgacheckout2payment.user.js = Clicks address and shipping method.

+evgaplaceorderhelper.user.js = Clicks checkbox on place order page.

+## "Priming" a cart

+1. Put any item in your cart

+2. Navigate to checkout, make sure you pick UPS ground.
+Enter in CC info, click submit, but stop at place order page

+3. Remove item from cart.

+4. Your cart is now "primed" for 30 minutes.
+If you cart you can go straight to the place order page without visiting the checkout shipping page.

 evgacheckoutfetcher.user.js = Uses a fetch command to POST your CC info when the checkout shipping page is loaded.
 After POSTing the place order page is loaded.
 The fetch command is going to be specific